wishiwashere/DesktopApplication_PenAndPixel/README.md

   - Go to the File menu > Preferences
   - Change the "Increase maximum available memory to" value to 3000MB
 - Download the [zipped version](https://github.com/wishiwashere/DesktopApplication_PenAndPixel/archive/master.zip) of this repository
+- Go to the MAC's System Preferences menu > Displays
+  - Change the "Resolution" to "Scaled", with a resolution of 1280 x 800
 - Open the "WishIWasHere.pde" file and run the application

 ### Notes